DaggieBlanqx/whatsappcloudapi_wrapper/README.md

 ### Help information

 -   If you have any questions, ask via the [GitHub Discussion forums](https://github.com/DaggieBlanqx/whatsappcloudapi_wrapper/discussions)
--   If you have any suggestions or feedback, please [open an issue](https://github.com/DaggieBlanqx/whatsappcloudapi_wrapper/issues) or [create a pull](https://github.com/DaggieBlanqx/whatsappcloudapi_wrapper/pulls).
+-   If you have any suggestions or feedback, please [open an issue](https://github.com/DaggieBlanqx/whatsappcloudapi_wrapper/issues) or [create a pull request](https://github.com/DaggieBlanqx/whatsappcloudapi_wrapper/pulls).

 ### Notes: